How Does Hypnosis Work in the Brain?

 Irritable Bowel Syndrome (IBS) Symptoms

-IBS is a chronic digestive disorder affecting millions of people worldwide.
-Symptoms of IBS include abdominal pain, bloating, diarrhea, and constipation, which can significantly impair a sufferer’s quality of life.
-Studies have shown that hypnosis can be a powerful tool in managing IBS symptoms.
+Irritable Bowel Syndrome (IBS) is a chronic digestive disorder.
+Symptoms include abdominal pain, bloating, diarrhea, and constipation, which can severely impair a person’s quality of life.
+Does hypnosis work for IBS?
+Research says yes—hypnosis can be a powerful tool in managing IBS symptoms.

 A study published in the Journal Gut found that 71% of patients who underwent a 12-week course of gut-directed hypnotherapy experienced significant improvement in their IBS symptoms.
 Incredibly, the gains were sustained, with 81% of those who initially responded to hypnosis still experiencing benefits five years later.